sakurakhadag/warmspringwinds.github.io/_posts/2015-06-05-google-summer-of-code-reading-opencv-trained-file.-building-detector..md

 Then, the program scaled the image by the ratio of `0.5` (size `(59, 59)`) and detected one image.
-Actually it's a part of the face and we don't want detection like this, but it can be overcomed by using `pruning` technique.
+Actually it's a part of the face and we don't want detection like this, but it can be overcome by using `pruning` technique.

 ![Cascade of classifiers]({{ site.url }}/assets/img/1.png)